thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 <https://pkg.go.dev/go.opentelemetry.io/contrib/instrumentation/runtime> contains several examples of this instrument to measure:

 - Bytes of allocated heap objects.
-- Number of allocated heap objects.
+- The number of allocated heap objects.
 - Bytes of heap memory obtained from the OS.

 ### ValueObserver